 - Can you work longer to save more?

 - Can you delay the start of Social Security benefits?
 You get an 8% boost in your monthly benefit amount for every year you delay from your full retirement age until age 70.

 - Are there less expensive living options available?

 If your means are limited, you may have to adjust your lifestyle in retirement right from the start.
 That can be disappointing, but it’s less disappointing than realizing you’ve run out of cash at age 75.

 While there are plenty of places to stash cash, you’ll want to look to your company’s 401(k) plan first.
 Many employers will match contributions, up to a certain percentage.
-That means you may be able to instantly double the deposits into your retirement fund.
-Plus, 401(k) plans come with added tax benefits such as immediate deductions for contributions to traditional plans and tax-free gains and withdrawals for Roth accounts.
+That means you may be able to instantly double the deposits into your retirement fund, at least up to a certain point.

 If your company doesn’t have a 401(k) benefit, opening an IRA is the next best thing.
 You won’t get any match on your contributions, but you do get the tax benefits.

 Learn everything you need to plan your dream retirement

 The Only Retirement Guide You'll Ever Need gives you the knowledge you need to retire on your own terms.
 Sure, you can pay a financial adviser, but this online course gives you total control to create a custom retirement plan around the things that make you happy.